-Results: No information regarding deposits/collections was found in the Entity's policies and procedures.
+Results: No information regarding receipts/collections was found in the Entity's policies and procedures.

 Management Response: 21st CCLC deposits are made electronically from the state directly into the specified account for 21st CCLC.
 City Prep deposits are made electronically from the city directly into the City Prep account.
-If we are approved for a Commission Program, one check is received for the year and deposited into the Commission Account.
-The Fiscal Manager fills out the deposit slip and the Executive Director deposits the check.